rda0/ansible-role-zfs/README.markdown

 Installs zfs, configures zfs pools and file systems.

 Installation
 ------------

 - Debian bullseye: builds zfs-dkms using stable
 - Ubuntu: uses the shipped version
+- By default the role first tries to import pools (i.e. during re-installation) and otherwise create the pools

-If `modprobe zfs` fails, a reboot into the uptodate kernel may be needed.
+- If `modprobe zfs` fails, a reboot into the uptodate kernel may be needed.

 Configuration
 -------------